Purchase and Sale of a Business: Preliminary Agreements

 Letters of Intent

 Letters of intent can be used in conjunction with term sheets, but are often used as an alternative to a term sheet.
 Letters of intent are generally non-binding, but may include a few binding provisions.
 The letter is usually from the purchaser to the owner and signed by both parties.
 The purchaser will often want to include an exclusivity provision (sometimes called a “no shop” provision) which prohibits the owner from seeking other sellers for a limited time.
 Occasionally the exclusivity provision will be mutual, and the purchaser will also agree not to pursue an alternative acquisition.
+For a more detailed look at letters of intent, read this post in the business purchase and sale series specifically discussing the business purchase letter of intent.

 Both the owner and the purchaser may decide to obtain the services of a financial advisor to help with the valuation issues surrounding the purchase and sale of a business.
 The engagement letter is an agreement between the owner or purchaser and the financial advisor.
 The agreement between the advisor and the owner or purchaser can be structured a number of ways (incentives for completion, price, accelerated purchase), but will generally cover the scope of the engagement–what, exactly, is expected of the financial advisor, the financial advisor’s compensation, and dispute resolution procedures.